Dutchy365/BlogBytes/content/blog/MSForms-Part1-CustomConnector.md

 ## Something to consider
 The use of a custom connector makes it really easy to use to actions into multiple Flows, without technical knowledge needed.
-The disadvantages is the fact that you need a premium license to perform those actions.
+The disadvantage is the fact that you need a premium license to perform those actions.
 In this scenario the API calls can be done using 'Send an HTTP request to SharePoint' as well.

 Hereby one example for posting a new question: